 Japanese people also have what is termed the "gaman spirit", which loosely translated is the "just get on with it" along with a "shoganai", or " what are you going to do?" attitude.
 So when it comes to cycling to the station in the dead of winter just get on with it, because what else can you do?

 There are many factors that go into making cycling the best form of local transport in Japanese cities.
-Partly infrastructure, partly urban design and partly the police turning a blind eye to cycling offences when no damage is being done.
+Partly infrastructure, partly urban design and partly the police turning a blind eye to cycling offenses when no damage is being done.
 But I believe it is the attitude of the Japanese people, the politeness they display to each other on the road that really makes a difference.

 Cycling in Japan really is a polite form of anarchy.
 People ignoring the rules, cycling and parking wherever they like, yet doing their best to impact as little on others as they can.
 Can we replicate this success overseas?